 Babbel’s extra features are another area where it might be improved.
 While they appear attractive, the essential information is sparse and unhelpful.

-The lessons can sometimes appear a little repetitive and slow-paced.
-While it can help you advance, you need to put more effort into earning meaningful skills.
+The lessons can sometimes appear repetitive and slow-paced.
+While they can help you advance, you need to put more effort into earning meaningful skills.

 2. Limited language and lessons with varying quality

-Babbel users who desire to learn various languages may dismay that specific courses are better developed than others.
+Babbel users who desire to learn various languages may be dismayed that specific courses are better developed than others.

 Babbel Spanish, for example, may have a higher quality and number of modules than a less popular one like Swedish.